eempc/CarProject/Readme.md

 * Cookie Sessions

 To Do List
-* I will probably be asked to have a general information page for the cars
+* General information page for the cars
+* Implement interfaces IVehicle and IBooking